chmykh/apl-life/README.md

 ```
 		Create [1]		\ let the current value of "here" be called [1].
 		here			\ put the value of "here" on the stack.
-		,			\ write value from the stack to "here"; increment "here".
+		,			\ write the value from the stack to "here"; increment "here".
 		here			\ put the value of "here" on the stack (now "here" is [1] + 1 machine word).
-		cell+			\ increment value on the stack by 1 machine word.
+		cell+			\ increment the value on the stack by 1 machine word.
-		,			\ write value from the stack to "here"; increment "here".
+		,			\ write the value from the stack to "here"; increment "here".
 		1			\ put 1 on the stack.
-		,			\ write value from the stack to "here".
+		,			\ write the value from the stack to "here".
 ```
 Thus we have created the [PTR; PTR+2; 1] triplet and assign it a name, `[1]`.
 ```